kylesmartin/covector-monorepo/README.md

 # covector-monorepo
-A multi-language monorepo for testing versioning tools
+A multi-language monorepo for testing the covector versioning tool